 Learners will also develop their skills in Maths and English, through either Functional Skills or GCSE studies, which will support their main programme of study to help their future progression and enhance their life skills.

-You must have already completed an Entry Level 3 course in Light Vehicle Repair or a related Engineering subject and/or have achieved GCSEs in Maths, Science and English at grades C to E (with only one C in either Maths or English).
+You must have already completed an Entry Level 3 course in Light Vehicle Repair or a related Engineering subject and/or have achieved GCSEs in Maths and English at grades 4 to 2, and Science at grades C to E (with only one grade 4 in either Maths or English).
 You will also be required to sit a mechanical comprehension entrance test.

 If you have achieved GCSE grade C in BOTH Maths and English, please refer to the Intermediate Diploma.

 You will study: